Hans Inge Myrvold

 Hans Inge Myrvold (born 25 January 1985) is a Norwegian politician for the Centre Party.

-He became a member of Kvinnherad municipal council in 2011, deputy mayor in 2015 and mayor in 2019.
+He became a member of the municipal council of Kvinnherad Municipality in 2011, deputy mayor in 2015 and mayor in 2019.
 He served as a deputy representative to the Parliament of Norway from Hordaland during the terms 2017-2021 and 2021-2025.
 He met regularly in place of Kjersti Toppe from 2021, and took a seat in the Standing Committee on Health and Care Services.